vegawidget/altair/CONTRIBUTING.md

    #' @return `logical` indicating success
    ```

+In documentation, let's reserve the use of "capital-A" **Altair** to refer to the Python package, and the use of "small-a" to refer to this package.

-Although we are mimicking calls to Python code, even copying-and-pasting Python examples, we should make the calls themselves as R-like as possible.
-Consider this example from Altair:
+Although we are mimicking calls to Python code, even copying-and-pasting Python examples, we should make the syntax of the calls as R-like as possible.
+Consider this Python example from Altair:

 ```python
 import altair as alt